nature-of-code/NOC-S17-2-Intelligence-Learning/week1-graphs/README.md

 ## Overview of Syllabus and Topics

 ## What languages / tools?
-  * Today is a JS day.
-  * But tomorrow maybe a _________ day.
+  * I will mostly be using Processing and p5.js.
   * You can use anything and everything you like for this course.
-  * For the most part, even if we branch out into python and other frameworks, I'll look to communicate back into Processing or p5 for drawing.
+  * We will likely branch out into python when using some machine learning frameworks (like tensorflow).

 ## Glossary of terms
   * [Sample](https://en.wikipedia.org/wiki/Sample_(statistics))